MyraJ2021/Stock-Analysis/README.md

 One major disadvantage of refactoring is that it can be time consuming.
 Additionally, you may have to retest functionality of the code.

 ### Applicaton of Pros and Cons in This Project's Refactored VBA Script
-When refactoring the original VBA script, the final product did accomplish faster execution times as suspected based on the list above.
+When refactoring the original VBA script, the final product did accomplish faster execution times and reduced complexity (pros noted above).
 It also, however, was time consuming, which was a listed con.